under-score/little_prince/README.md

-# little_prince
-Supplement to "Constructed Realities?
+# "Constructed Realities?
 Technical and Contextual Anomalies in a High-Profile Image"
+Supplemental files 8 Jul 2024